djsurt/requests/products/README.md

 The "Chinese_Sector_Code" column lists the corresponding numerical sector codes in the Chinese classification system.
 The "Chinese_Sector_Description" column provides a description of each corresponding Chinese sector.
 -->

+# Our prompt for top 10 products

+I'm working on a soultion to environmnetal impacts caused by [Product] with my [new cat and pet pig] in [New Orleans]